 - Too much exercise – overtraining causes symptoms similar to ME/CFS

 - Poor Diet: A diet larded with sugar, carbohydrates and fat can cause substantial fatigue.

 - Medications: Many medications, including anti-histamines, beta-blockers, opioids and others can cause fatigue.

 I Get Decent Sleep and Exercise and I Eat Well But I’m Still Exhausted….
 Do I Have ME/CFS?

 Not necessarily, but you should see a doctor if this has gone on for awhile.
 The Mayo Clinic states that people experiencing sudden or persistent fatigue after getting adequate rest for several weeks may have an underlying medical condition.
-If that’s so don’t despair.
-A Centers For Disease Control study indicated that a large percentage of people who were fatigued and/or felt unwell had an underlying disorder that could usually be treated.

 Other Diseases and Disorders That Cause Fatigue